 An open-access database for geochemical sourcing of archaeological materials.

-Geochemical fingerprinting of artefacts and sources has proven to be the most effective way to use material evidence in order to reconstruct strategies of raw material procurement, exchange systems, and mobility patterns among past societies.
+Geochemical fingerprinting of artefacts and sources is an effective way to use material evidence in order to reconstruct strategies of raw material procurement, exchange systems, and mobility patterns among past societies.
 In order to facilitate access to this growing body of data and to promote comparability and reproducibility in provenance studies, we designed Pofatu, the first online and open-access database presenting geochemical compositions and contextual information for archaeological sources and artefacts.
 The data repository includes a compilation of geochemical data and supporting analytical metadata, as well as the archaeological provenance and context for each sample.
 Information related to sources and artefacts can be accessed on this platform and downloaded from Zenodo or GitHub.